 - If any symptoms develop, they should be considered to be positive.

-- They do not need a test, since they have such close contact with the other household member, they can be assumed to be positive.
+- They don't need a test, since they have such close contact with the other household member.
+They can be assumed to be positive.

 - If the person or people in your household who are infected develop serious symptoms, such as difficulty breathing, call the CMC for immediate support.